-The Khumbu Valley and the Gokyo Lakes Valley are dwelt by the Sherpas, who are synonymous to the Himalayas.
+The Khumbu Valley and the Gokyo Valley trek are dwelt by the Sherpas, who are synonymous to the Himalayas.
 Trekking from Arun Valley to Everest Base Camp (5,364m) rewards you with the Tibetan culture, tradition, lifestyle, and shrines in the Nepali territories.

 Ancient monasteries such as Khiraule Gompa of Arun Valley, Tengboche Monastery, Pangboche Monastery are the prominent Buddhist shrines.
 You can enjoy the Tibetan Buddhist feasts and festivals on different occasions.